-Explain that a family is a group of people who live together - they are often related, or have taken responsibility for caring for each other - Families Together is all about supporting families to become caring and secure.

-- What does the word "family" mean to you? - How do you feel this family feels towards each other? - Can you think of other ways that this family might show affection? - Why is it important for children to grow up in families?

-3. Family meetings
+1. Reflection questions (L) (10 minutes) 2.
+Family tree Explain that a family is a group of people who live together - they are often related, or have taken responsibility for caring for each other - Families Together is all about supporting families to become caring and secure.
+What does the word "family" mean to you?
+How do you feel this family feels towards each other?
+Can you think of other ways that this family might show affection?
+Why is it important for children to grow up in families?
+Think about your family members and start drawing a Who are the adults living in the home?
+Who are their children?
+Are they in the home?
+Are there other children, like cousins of foster children?
+Who are the parents of the oldest people in your fa Who else would you like to add to this family tree?
+3. Family meetings (L) (15 minutes) 4.
+Home practice Can you think of times when the family is together and laughing or peaceful?
+What is the family doing to make it happy?
+Here are some ideas.
+What would you like to do as a fa • Hold a family meeting.

-- Can you think of times when the family is together and laughing or peaceful?
-What is the family doing to make it happy? - When might you be able to meet together to share ideas and appreciate each other?
+• When might you be able to meet together to share ideas and appreciate each other?